atextor/turtle-formatter/README.md

 ## Release Notes

+* 1.2.9:
+  * The dummy base URI is now configurable in the formatting style.
+Its default value was changed (to `urn:turtleformatter:internal`) to make it a valid URI.
 * 1.2.8:
   * Bugfix: Quotes that are the last character in a triple-quoted string are escaped correctly